theiny/user-service/README.md

 # User Microservice

-An example of a user microservice using DDD and based on a hexagonal architecture.
+An example of a user microservice using DDD techniques and based on a hexagonal style architecture.

 ## Run it
 `go run $GOPATH/src/github.com/theiny/user-service/cmd/main.go`